 Rita Blitt Gallery and Sculpture Garden

 The Rita Blitt Gallery opened in November 2017 and houses the life's work of world-renowned artist, Rita Blitt.
-Blitt'sSculpture, Confluence of Love and Learning, is in front of Morgan Hall - easily visible from 17th & College.
+Blitt'sSculpture, Confluence of Love and Learning (pictured above), is in front of Morgan Hall - easily visible from 17th & College.

 Mulvane Art Museum

 The museum offers free admission and houses a collection of 4,000 works of art from around the world including paintings, prints, drawings, sculptures, photographs and decorative art.
 While international in scope, the Museum's collection focuses on the works of artists from Kansas and the Mountain Plains region of the United States.
 In addition to exhibiting works from the collection the Museum also presents changing exhibitions featuring artists from around the world.
 More information here.

 Annual Rotating Outdoor Sculpture Exhibit